Allied Health Programs

 This course provides theory and clinical experiences needed for the proper collection of blood and other specimens used for diagnostic testing.
 Emphasis is placed on ethics, legalities, medical terminology, safety and universal precautions, health care delivery systems, patient relations, anatomy and physiology, and specimen collection.
 Upon completion, students should be able to safely perform procedures necessary for specimen collections on patients in various health care settings and may be eligible for national certification as phlebotomy technicians.

-This course follows the current American Red Cross guidelines for Adult, Child and Infant CPR (cardiopulmonary resuscitation – one and two rescuer CPR), obstructed airway, rescue breathing, breathing devices and special resuscitation situations.
+This course follows the current American Heart Association guidelines for Adult, Child and Infant CPR (cardiopulmonary resuscitation – one and two rescuer CPR), obstructed airway, rescue breathing, breathing devices and special resuscitation situations.
 The course is designed for the professional health care provider.

 This course is designed to meet the training requirements for becoming qualified as a Medication Aide.
 The course will cover the six rights of medication administration for non-licensed personnel.
 Topics will include medication administration via the oral, topical and instillation routes, medical asepsis, hand hygiene, terminology, and legal implications.
 Upon completion, students should be able to take the competency exam and demonstrate skills necessary to qualify for listing on the North Carolina Medication Aide Registry.
 For information on our Medication Aide classes, including admission requirements, costs and how to register, contact the Director of Allied Health and Emergency Medical programs at (828) 448-6140.